 The members of Mthwakazi’s federal government will be elected in a FPP system by parliament every four years as set in the Constitution after the parliamentary elections by both chambers of Parliament.
 We shall not set a legal limit for the total term of office.

-Departments of Mthwakazi’s Administration
+The 11 Departments of Mthwakazi’s Administration

-The Mthwakazi President
+A Mthwakazi President

 We will have a non-executive president; the representational functions of a president will be taken over by one (or all) of the government members.
 Every year a different member of the government team will be elected president of the Mthwakazi federal state in turn so that every government member assumes this role once in eleven years.
 The president will be the first among equals with very limited special powers: he/she shall set the agenda of the weekly meetings and lead the discussion, address the population on significant national holidays/events or occasions and represents the Mthwakazi federal state on some international conferences.
 Official foreign guests would often be welcomed by the government as a whole.